sagemath/trac_to_gh/Issue 3613.md

 # Issue 3613: symbolic equations are not passed to Maple correctly

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3613

 Original creator: mhansen